 The stakeholders of our program are Chemical Engineering undergraduate students, departmental faculty and lecturers, program alumni, employers in industry, and representatives from graduate schools.
 The Department of Chemical and Environmental Engineering has an Advisory Board that currently comprises 20-25 members from industry, regulatory agencies, and academia (see Table X).
 The primary purpose of the Advisory Board is to provide insight and counsel to the Chair and CEE faculty in defining the future direction of the department, provide feedback on the curricula and degree programs (BS, MS, and PhD), and research directions.
 Typically, the Board convenes once each year for a day to discuss current issues.
 On occasion, the Chair may also call upon Board members for individual advice and input.
 Areas for which the Chair seeks such counsel include, but are not limited to educational needs, industry trends and needs, industry collaboration opportunities, centers of excellence, program expansion, industry recruitment process, internship and employment opportunities for CEE students, and assist as stakeholder in ABET accreditation process.

-Table X to be included later – list of Board of Advisors
+Table X to be included later – list of Board of Advisors (consider including years served)

 Process for Revision of the Program Educational Objectives